karlkfi/kpt-config-sync/docs/test.md

 ## E2E Tests

-end-to-end tests deploy CSP Configuration Management components on a Kubernetes cluster from your current context, and then verify functionality through Git commits.
+end-to-end tests deploy Anthos Config Management components on a Kubernetes cluster from your current context, and then verify functionality through Git commits.
 Running the tests requires local kubeconfig set up properly with Nomos cluster; the cluster's service account needs storage.objectViewer role on the